Imbalances and Falls – Part 1

 Skiing means disturbing our balance permanently to then restore it in constant alternation between balance and imbalances.
 To attain this, we must liberate our structured and rigid balanced posture to experience flexible balance sensations.
 It can be said that we are continuously in search of balance in our imbalance (Foissy, 2011).

-When displacing our BoS or our CoM, we find ourselves in an imbalanced state.
+When displacing our base of support or our center of mass, we find ourselves in an imbalanced state.
 Our body segments dismantle upwards from feet to head in a bottom-up process.
 The imbalance spread causes temporary restrictions which are decisive for the ability to rebalance (Le Goïc, 2013).

 An imbalance causes muscle contractions which in turn hinders rebalancing due to the stiffness produced.
 According to LeGoic (2013), the failure of rebalancing mechanisms could be placed at: